rikkimax/twp-d/manuscript/content/actualPrograms/projectMethodologies.md

 A more common Agile methodology is Scrum.
 Within the Scrum community are Scrum masters, who taking courses to up skill themselves in able to perform it.
 Their job is to coordinate and manage a team using it.

 The above theory is by far not complete.
-There is many good books, aritcles and research papers on these topics.
+There is many good books, articles and research papers on these topics.
 As well as reports and reviews about projects using them.
 Review these topics if you wish to further broaden your knowledge in them.